adambard/learnxinyminutes-docs/elm.html.markdown

 case aList of
   [] -> "matches the empty list"
-  [x]-> "matches a list of exactly one item, " ++ toString x x::xs -> "matches a list of at least one item whose head is " ++ toString x -- Pattern matches go in order.
+  [x]-> "matches a list of exactly one item, " ++ toString x x::xs -> "matches a list of at least two item whose head is " ++ toString x -- Pattern matches go in order.
 If we put [x] last, it would never match because -- x::xs also matches (xs would be the empty list).
 Matches do not "fall through".
 -- The compiler will alert you to missing or extra cases.